somiandras/udacitiy-intro-to-ml/report/Enron_project.md

 In this case, after manually trying many combinations of parameters, I decided to search for the best parameters with the help of `GridSearchCV` with ‘recall’ as scoring.

 I tuned the number of selected components from PCA (`n_components`) and `min_samples_split` and `min_samples_leaf` in the decision tree to avoid overfitting.
-The former controls the minimum number of samples needed for considering a split for a node, the latter controls the minimum number of samples needed in a leaf node, both intended to keep the model from creating too many fragmented nodes.
+The former controls the minimum number of samples needed for considering a split for a node, the latter controls the minimum number of samples needed in a leaf node, both intended to keep the model from creating too many fragmented nodes and unnecessarily deep structure.

+An example output:

 ```
 BEST PARAMETERS FOR DT GRIDSEARCH: